Of course. You can train a whole week for free before you have to make a decision.

 Comfortable athletic clothes.
 A t-shirt or rash guard and shorts or pants without zippers.
 Don't forget to bring water.

 At the end of the class there are a few rounds of positional sparring from the position that you were learning.
-Sometimes we also add a few rounds of free sparring at the end.
-We will try to partner you with someone more experienced that can guide you through your first roll.

 The sparring portion is optional.
 You can just watch until you are confident enough to give it a try.

 Yes.
 Please visit our kids page to learn more.

 Talk to an instructor before or after training.
 Or you can send us a message online.

 We sell Gis at a very reasonable price to our members.
 Send us a message if you want one.